-- For motors in Zone 1 and 2 (2G or 3G), the electrical connections must be secured against twisting. - Observe range A in EN/IEC 60034-1 (deviation of ±5 % in voltage or ±2 % in frequency, wave form, mains symmetry), so that the warming is kept within the permissible limits. - Larger deviations from those of the ratings may result in impermissible increases in the heating of the motors.
-They must be indicated on the rating plate. - Protect the motor in all phases from an impermissible rise in temperature in increased safety "e" degree of protection in accordance with EN/IEC 60079-14 using a current-dependent delayed circuit breaker with phase failure protection and asymmetry detection as per EN/IEC 6094, or a similar device. - Select the overcurrent device with current-dependent, delayed triggering for motors in increased safety "e" degree of protection in such a way that the triggering time, which is taken from the curve of the switch for the ratio between the pull-in current IA and the rated current (nominal current) IN of the motor to be protected, is not longer than heating time tE of the motor.
+- For motors in Zone 1 and 2 (2G or 3G), the electrical connections must be secured against twisting. - Deviations from those of the ratings may result in impermissible increases in the heating of the motors.
+The performance data on the rating plate must not be exceeded. - Protect the motor in all phases from an impermissible rise in temperature in increased safety "e" degree of protection in accordance with EN/IEC 60079-14 using a current-dependent delayed circuit breaker with phase failure protection and asymmetry detection as per EN/IEC 6094, or a similar device. - Select the overcurrent device with current-dependent, delayed triggering for motors in increased safety "e" degree of protection in such a way that the triggering time, which is taken from the curve of the switch for the ratio between the pull-in current IA and the rated current (nominal current) IN of the motor to be protected, is not longer than heating time tE of the motor.
 Ratio IA / IN as well as heating time tE are located on the name plate.
 Set the protection device to the rated current.
-Use a triggering device that is approved as per RL 2014/34/EU (ATEX Guideline). - The protection device for motors with increased safety "e" type of protection must switchoff when the wheels are blocked within the time t_E indicated for the respective temperature class.
+Use a triggering device that is approved as per RL 2014/34/EC (ATEX Guideline). - The protection device for motors with increased safety "e" type of protection must switchoff when the wheels are blocked within the time tE indicated for the respective temperature class.
 Motors for heavy-duty starting must be protected (startup time > 1.7 x tE-time) by a startup monitoring circuit as per the specifications of the EC type approval certificate.